This Modern Age: Plot

-Socialite Valentine "Val" Winters (Joan Crawford) is a child of divorced parents and has not seen her sophisticate mother, Diane, (Pauline Frederick), in years.
+Socialite Valentine "Val" Winters is a child of divorced parents and has not seen her sophisticate mother, Diane, in years.
 Indeed, Diane had all but forgotten about Val, as the courts awarded sole custody of Val to her father, who had recently died.
-Val travels to Paris for a reunion where her mother is living as the mistress of André de Graignon (Albert Conti).
+Val travels to Paris for a reunion where her mother is living as the mistress of André de Graignon.

-While in Paris, Valentine meets fun-loving and alcoholic Tony (Monroe Owsley), who is in Diane's social circle.
-When Valentine and Tony are involved in a car wreck, they are rescued from his overturned car by football-playing Harvardian Bob Blake Jr. (Neil Hamilton).
-Bob and Valentine fall in love, and, when he invites his parents (Hobart Bosworth and Emma Dunn) to meet her, everything goes wrong as they do not approve of Tony and his boisterous friends or of Diane's living arrangement with Andre.
+While in Paris, Valentine meets fun-loving and alcoholic Tony, who is in Diane's social circle.
+When Valentine and Tony are involved in a car wreck, they are rescued from his overturned car by football-playing Harvardian Bob Blake Jr..
+Bob and Valentine fall in love, and, when he invites his parents to meet her, everything goes wrong as they do not approve of Tony and his boisterous friends or of Diane's living arrangement with Andre.

 Later, Bob overhears a conversation between Diane and André de Graignon during which André complains about his life being on hold for Val and that he is kicking Diane out of his house.
 Bob tries to rush their marriage plans so that he can take her away from her mother's deception without Val discovering the truth, but when she resists, he tells her the truth about her mother and implores her to forget about her and her friends and abscond with him.
 Insulted, Val says the allegations about the house not being Diane's are a lie and that she loves her mother over anything, and then she spurns Bob.

 Val goes to her mother, and when Diane becomes alarmed that Val may have put her relationship with the wealthy Bob in jeopardy, Diane tells her the truth.
 Val is a bit shocked, but is determined to stay with her mother no matter the consequences.
 The two move into a much smaller apartment, and Tony comes by because he is still smitten with Val.
 However, unbeknownst to Val, Diane recontacted André and told him that she would leave Val to travel Europe with him.
 Diane gives the news of her impending departure to her daughter, who is heartbroken at her mother's betrayal.

 Diane leaves and visits Bob for a final time.
 She tells him that she went to his parents to beg for mercy for Val's sake.
 They reject Diane's entreaties.
 Having done this, Diane's reputation in Paris is ruined, which is why she took the opportunity to go away with André.
 Suddenly, Bob views his parents attitude of condemning Val for her mother's sins as antiquated and shameful, and the two embrace.
 Bob goes to Val and they are reunited to continue their relationship.